l-kaushik/PropHunt/Readme.md

+# TODOs

+1. Implement a UIManger class that enforce singleton pattern and store reference to all widget blueprint class so other classes can use it instead of creating references in each widget classes.

+2. Move LoadWidgetBlueprint function from "GlobalUtils" to "WidgetUtils".

+3. Create a show error function in widget utils that handlw widget creation then display error and also log the error.

 # Issues And Fixes
 1. Join session try to join on port 0 and connection timed out, only when I package the game and test, works fine in PIE.